overlay-market/OIPs/notes/note-1.md

 ## Public Strategies

 What's even more interesting is these are simple trades that anyone should be able to participate in.
 We can code and propose strategies for [yearn vaults](https://github.com/iearn-finance/yearn-vaults) that accomplish this: one to earn yield on OVL and the other to earn yield on ETH.
-This ultimately stabilizes our system even more given TVL for yearn is on the order of [$500M - $1B](https://defipulse.com/yearn.finance) as of Feb 2021.
+This ultimately stabilizes our system even more given TVL for yearn has ranged from [$500M - $1B](https://defipulse.com/yearn.finance) as of Feb 2021.

 The alternative would be to open source Python bots that anyone can run on their own servers, although gas costs here would be difficult.
 The benefit of proposing strategies for yearn would be community access to yield and the gas savings from aggregation of funds.